EddyLuten/bhreia.com/docs/campaigns/braving-bhreia/unresolved.md

 ## Marram

 Marram is dangled in front of the group, though they will have to face the threat in Cauldin's Point first.
 How could they possibly help out with the genocide that's happening there?
-They have acquired a [partial map](handouts/marram-map.md) of Marram.
+They have acquired a [[marram-map-partial|partial map]] of Marram.

 ## Gadot's Dad